premyudas/ST-clustering/README.md

 # ST-clustering
 This repository contains the code used to benchmark the seven clustering algorithms (spatialMNN, BISON, SpaRTaCo, Novae, HyperGCN, STMSGAL, SCOIGET) and generate plots.

-To run each notebook in benchmarking:
+To run each Python notebook in `benchmarking`:
 1. Create virtual environment

     `python3 -m venv .venv`